taylanyildiz/taylanyildiz/README.md

 <br/>
 <br/>

 - 🔭 I’m currently working on ...
-Flutter-STM32-Altium-NodeJS
+Flutter-NodeJS-TypeScript
 - 🌱 I’m currently learning ...
-Flutter-Dart-STM32
+Flutter-Dart-NodeJs
 - 👯 I’m looking to collaborate on ...
-Flutter
+Flutter-NodeJs
 - 🤔 I’m looking for help with ...
 What I need
 - 💬 Ask me about ...
 Flutter-Java-Android Studio-STM32-JS
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/taylan-yıldız-02225a158)